WPringle/GLOCOFFS/README.md

 The meshes have been automatically generated using the [OceanMesh2D](https://github.com/CHLNDDEV/OceanMesh2D) Matlab meshing toolbox.
 A single seamless unstructured mesh is used for each forecast.
 The default mesh which covers the entire Earth has a variable coastal resolution ranging between 2 km and 10 km depending on shoreline complexity.

+NOTE: For the explanation below see archived events for examples of using high-resolution insets in the global mesh.
+The automatic 6-hourly forecasts are currently only simulated on the default global mesh without high-resolution insets

 Moreover, when a storm is predicted to make landfall a higher resolution (~90 m) inset around the forecasted landfalling region is automatically merged into the global mesh to provide accurate forecasts of extreme water levels and flooding in the landfall region.
 In this way we can minimize the computational resources in order to provide timely forecasts without sacrificing accuracy where coastal flooding occurs.

-NOTE: For the automatic 6-hourly forecasts currently just simulating on the default global mesh without high-resolution insets as described in the above paragraph.
-See archived events for examples of using high-resolution insets in the global mesh.

 Nearly 1400 high-resolution (~90 m) 1 deg x 1 deg inset meshes (indicated by the red boxes in the image below) have been generated in regions where storms and flooding tend to occur.
 These are automatically merged into the global mesh as necessary.
 ![SRTMBoxes](BoxMap_SRTM3.png)

 ### Inputs and Sources
 - Meteorology: [FV3-GFS](https://www.emc.ncep.noaa.gov/users/Alicia.Bentley/fv3gfs/) model 10-m wind velocities (U10 and V10) and atmospheric pressure reduced to mean sea level (MSLET).
 [Link for latest 10-day - archive of forecasts](https://nomads.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/)
-- Topography/Bathymetry: Default for the Earth: [SRTM15+V2.0](https://topex.ucsd.edu/WWW_html/srtm15_plus.html) (~450 m); for high-resolution insets topography is replaced with [SRTM3](https://dds.cr.usgs.gov/srtm/version2_1/SRTM3/) (~90 m) data.
+- Topography/Bathymetry: Default for the Earth: [GEBCO_2019](https://www.gebco.net/data_and_products/gridded_bathymetry_data/gebco_2019/gebco_2019_info.html) (~450 m); for high-resolution insets topography is replaced with [SRTM3](https://dds.cr.usgs.gov/srtm/version2_1/SRTM3/) (~90 m) data.
 - Shoreline Geometry: Default for the Earth: [GSSHG](http://www.soest.hawaii.edu/wessel/gshhg/); for high-resolution insets shoreline is replaced with the [SWBD](https://dds.cr.usgs.gov/srtm/version2_1/SWBD/) (~30-90 m accuracy) SRTM-based dataset.

 <!---